praveenVnktsh/RRT-python/README.md

 # RRT - Python

-This repository is a python implementation of the RRT algorithm.
+This repository is a python implementation of the RRT (Rapidly Exploring Random Tree) algorithm.
+This algorithm is used extensively in path planning in robotics applications as a computationally inexpensive method to determine an approximately optimal path between any two points given a set of constraints.

 The following is a pseudo-code of the implementation: